TinybutGiant/semanticModeling4DP/README.md

 	    s.description = row.description,
 	    s.index = toInteger(row.index),
 	    s.title = row.title;
+Note：Stimuli type (e.g., Heat, Electric Heating) is duplicated, so we need to ensure that each Stimuli node is created only once per unique doi.
-explain: MERGE (s:Stimuli {doi: row.doi}): This ensures that a Stimuli node is created only if there isn't already a node with the same doi.
+Cypher code explain: MERGE (s:Stimuli {doi: row.doi}): This ensures that a Stimuli node is created only if there isn't already a node with the same doi.
 If a node with the same doi already exists, it will not create a duplicate.

 1.4 Response nodes